Cluxive

 We may update this Privacy Policy from time to time to reflect product, legal, security, or operational changes.
 When we do, we will post the updated version here, update the effective version above, and may require renewed acceptance before continued access to some parts of the service.

-For privacy questions or requests, contact us at contact@cluxive.com.
+For privacy questions or requests for Cluxive LLC, a Texas limited liability company acting as a controller or business, contact us at contact@cluxive.com.
 If you are writing about data processed through a specific Cluxive customer workspace or widget, please identify the relevant business or website so we can route the request correctly.